 - The condition – we discuss this below, but the condition is a critical aspect in determining how much your gold and silver will sell for

 - General market conditions – these can seem remote to your need to sell but are all important to dealers.
 Market sentiment has a distinct bearing on prices paid.
-If the futures market is suggesting gold will rise, better prices may be paid and conversely if the opposite applies!
-And finally
+If the futures market is suggesting gold bullion will rise, better prices may be paid, and conversely if the opposite applies!

 - Liquidity – we have already discussed this, but the saleability of the asset is all-important.
 If it’s easy to sell it’s likely to command a better price

 If we store your precious metals, please download and complete the relevant selling form and email to: email@example.com to initiate your sale.